 One cup of dried basmati rice will generally yield about 3 cups of cooked rice.

-For every 1 cup of basmati rice being cooked in the instant pot, 1-1¼ cups of water should be used.
+For every 1 cup of basmati rice being cooked in the instant pot, 1 to 1¼ cups of water should be used.

-Sticky rice in an Instant Pot is generally an indicator that it wasn’t rinsed well enough of excess starch.
-Additionally, if it is left in the Instant Pot for longer than the 10-minute natural release period with the lid on, the residual steam will continue cooking the rice and make it sticky.
+Sticky rice in an Instant Pot is generally an indicator that it wasn’t rinsed well enough of excess starch prior to cooking.
+Additionally, if you leave it in the Instant Pot for longer than the 10-minute natural release period with the lid on, the residual steam will continue cooking the rice and make it sticky.

 Traditionally from India and the South Asian countries, basmati is a long-grain rice with a distinctly aromatic flavor which sets it apart from plain white rice.
 It comes in both white and brown varieties and is sometimes confused with jasmine, although it has a slightly softer grain and a milder nutty flavor.

-Basmati rice is often served alongside Indian curry dishes, or as the main ingredient in biryanis.
+Many people serve Basmati rice alongside Indian curry dishes, or as the main ingredient in biryanis.

 More Instant Pot Recipes